Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 If I had a nickel for every time I heard someone ask this question…

-sensationalized on the news, a topic of debate, and ex-pats living in Mexico get constantly asked by friends and family the same age-old question: “Is Mexico safe?”
+Many times, the United States media exhibits pure sensationalism.
+Ex-pats living in Mexico frequently get asked the same age-old question: “Is Mexico safe?”

 This is BY FAR the most frequently asked question about Mexico in the travel spaces I frequent.